Your Guide to study Medicine in Italy

 Wait for another SMS when your permit is ready for pickup

 Documents needed: passport, visa, 4 passport photos, health insurance, proof of accommodation, proof of financial means, university enrollment confirmation.
+Documents may differ slightly based on your location.

 The process takes weeks.
 The ricevuta is your legal status document in the meantime.